grahamedgecombe/arc/README.markdown

     xz -9 disk.img

 The should create a `disk.img.xz` file.
 Put this in the `run` folder of the Arc distribution.
-The `run/qemu.sh` and `run/bochs.sh` scripts should now work assuming you have the correct software installed and Arc was compiled correctly.
+The `run/{qemu,bochs,virtualbox}.sh` scripts should now work assuming you have the correct software installed and Arc was compiled correctly.